RadarCameraFusionTeam-BUPT/FusionCalib/README.md

     cd FusionCalib
     ```

-* Create and activate virtual environment using anaconda.
+* Create and activate virtual environment using anaconda. (tested using python 3.8)

   **Note**: Change the `name` and `prefix` field in the `environment.yaml` file.